Start your care

 Sample Goals for NDIS Plans for Autism Level 2

-Setting strong NDIS goals can help guide the right supports and ensure that progress is meaningful and measurable.
-Good goals focus on building functional skills and increasing independence and should be written in a way the NDIS can understand clear, flexible, and focused on outcomes.
+Good goals focus on building functional skills and increasing independence and should be written in a way the NDIS can understand, clear, flexible, and focused on outcomes.

-Below are plan examples of goal areas commonly included in NDIS plans for people with Level 2 autism.
+Below are examples of goal areas commonly included in NDIS plans for people with Level 2 autism.

 Short-term (1 to 3 months)